DendrouLab/panpipes/docs/usage/panpipes_scverse.md

 # Panpipes and the scverse

-Panpipes is implemented in python to rely on the `scverse`, an ecosystem of tools for single cell 'omics analysis in python.
+Panpipes is an analytical pipeline implemented in `python`, which orchestrates single cell analyses in an automated fashion.
+Panpipes relies on the `scverse`, an ecosystem of tools for single cell 'omics analysis in python.
-Checkout the [scverse](https://scverse.org/) documentation and how to contribute your package!
+Checkout the [scverse](https://scverse.org/) documentation for the packages included and how to contribute your package so we can support it in `panpipes` too!